Interest rates are one of the key factors borrowers look at when choosing a lender but it is important to consider some other aspects too.

 - A borrower should look at the eligibility criteria and EMIs

 - Other charges to be looked at are processing fee, stamp charges, down payment etc. Most financial sectors don’t inform the customers about these charges.

-By switching their ongoing loans, current borrowers may get the advantage of lower rates.
-However, you need to be more careful.
-Do not just change your loan lender because of the interest rate difference.
-A bit of cost-benefit analysis needs to be done to see whether making a move to switch the lender is sensible or not.
+By exchanging their continuous advances, current borrowers may get the benefit of lower rates.
+In any case, you should be more cautious.
+Don’t simply change your advance loan specialist as a result of the financing cost contrast.
+A touch of money saving advantage investigation should be done to see whether taking an action to switch the bank is reasonable or not.

 But if it is not just about the difference in interest rates, then what else should a borrower consider?

 Prepayment charges of the old loan, processing fees for the new loan, stamp duty fees, legal/technical fees, etc. may make a considerable difference by introducing layers of the extra cost that a borrower may incur while switching.

 There is no denying that even a small reduction in interest loan rates can mean savings for the borrower.
 But if the additional costs nullify that benefit from lower interest rates, then the very purpose of the loan switch stands defeated.

 The actual savings will, however, depend on the amount of loan outstanding, the difference between the interest rates, tenure remaining, and the cost involved in switching.